 For a unique taste, replace seafood with your favorite mushrooms for a vegan ceviche.
 Bursting with the bright acidity of the authentic Peruvian dish, the texture of the mushrooms mimics the raw shellfish well.

 There are more plant-based meat alternatives on the market today than ever before.
 The vegan diet isn’t just a lifestyle anymore, it’s a multibillion-dollar industry and companies are rushing to create the next product to replace meat as we know it.
 Modern meats are unveiled today at technology shows, not food expos, and the sophistication to create them is unprecedented.

 8. Beyond Burger®

-Beyond Meat® is famous for their plant based hamburger patty that “bleeds”.
+Beyond Meat® is famous for its plant-based hamburger patty that “bleeds”.
 Beef bleeds because of a protein called myoglobin that forms complexes with iron molecules in the skeletal muscle of animals (19).
 Leghemogloben is a protein similar to both myoglobin and the hemoglobin found in blood but comes from the root nodules of leguminous plants like soybeans (20).
-By isolating that protein and combining it with pea protein and other ingredients, the result is rose colored meat that leeches fat and juices when cooked, much like red meat.
+By isolating that protein and combining it with pea protein and other ingredients, the result is rose-colored meat that leeches fat and juices when cooked, much like red meat.

 Beyond® patties are high in protein but also higher in sodium so avoid seasoning the patties with as much salt as you would with a beef burger.